Why sport psychology?

 - Mental Health First Aider

 Evie has worked with athletes and exercisers of varying ages and abilities.
-She has worked with GB squad members, Age Group and Masters competitors, national and European medallists, first time fitness enthusiasts, and simply those who love to exercise regularly.
+She has worked with GB squad members, GB marathon and mountain trail runners, Age Group and Masters competitors, national and European medallists, first time fitness enthusiasts - and simply those who love to exercise regularly.

 Evie has worked in the following sports: